axiros/vpe/README.md

 ### Into Current Buffer

-`,r` on a line starting with ':' evaluates the result into the buffer.
+`,r` on a line starting with ':' (or after ':vpe ' anywhere in a line) evaluates the result into the buffer.

-- If the result is a single line we replace the cmd line with it.
-- Otherwise we append the result

 [![asciicast](https://asciinema.org/a/N659bceuquJjDEZNtAnND22GP.svg)](https://asciinema.org/a/N659bceuquJjDEZNtAnND22GP)